 Rutherford model of an atom and solar system

-Rutherford model of an atom is similar to the Solar system.
-A British Physicist “Ernest Rutherford” proposed a model of the atomic structure known as Rutherford’s Model of Atoms.
-The nucleus is the centre with electrons revolving around it.
-Rutherford proposed that an atom is composed of empty space mostly with an electron orbiting predictable paths around fixed, positively charged nucleus.
-He conducted the experiment to study the deflection produced in the trajectory of α-particles after interaction with the thin sheet of gold.
-To study the deflection, he placed a screen made up of zinc sulfide around the gold foil.
+A British Physicist Ernest Rutherford proposed an atomic structure model known as Rutherford’s Model of Atoms.
+The nucleus is the centre, with electrons revolving around it.
+Rutherford proposed that an atom comprises space, mostly with an electron orbiting predictable paths around a fixed, positively charged nucleus.
+He experimented with studying the deflection produced in the trajectory of α-particles after interaction with the thin sheet of gold.
+To study the deflection, he placed a screen made up of zinc sulphide around the gold foil.

 - In the solar system, different planets revolve around the sun in the same manner; in an atom, the electron is revolving around the nucleus.

 - In 1913, Niels Bohr proposed the ‘Solar System’ model of the atom, also known as the Rutherford-Bohr model